A 1-bit quantum filter for particle trajectory reconstruction: Methods

 We derive the asymptotic gate complexity for a single execution of the circuit.
 Based on the system parameters defined in Hamiltonian construction, the number of interaction terms scales as $k \approx \sqrt{N}$.
 Consequently, the total complexity scales as $\mathcal{O}(\sqrt{N} \log N)$, dominated by the sequential implementation of these off-diagonal terms in the time evolution.
 The total gate complexity $C_{gate}$ is the sum of the complexity in steps 1-4 in Fig. \ref{fig:combined_circuit:a}:

-\begin{enumerate} \item \textbf{Step 1, State Preparation:} Since the $\ket{\mathbf{b}}$ vector is a perfect superposition, we apply a single Hadamard gate to all $n_s$ system qubits.
+\begin{enumerate} \item \textbf{Step 1, State Preparation:} This step loads the uniform vector $\ket{\mathbf{b}}$ into the quantum circuit.
+To prepare this perfect superposition, we apply a single Hadamard gate to all $n_s$ system qubits.
 While this can be executed in $\mathcal{O}(1)$ depth, the total gate count is $\mathcal{O}(n_s) = \mathcal{O}(\log N)$. \item \textbf{Step 2, 1-Bit Quantum Phase Estimation:} The QPE is implemented with the DSS method and a single phase rotation gate.
-The DSS method iterates $k$ times.
-Each iteration synthesizes an exact two-level unitary $G_k$ using three sub-routines: \begin{enumerate} \item \textbf{Basis Transformation:} A ladder of \texttt{CNOT} gates is applied to map the interacting states $\ket{i}$ and $\ket{j}$ such that they differ at only a single qubit index (the pivot), seen in Fig~\ref{fig:combined_circuit:c}.
+The diagonal and off-diagonal components of $\mathbf{A}$ are dynamically loaded into the quantum circuit using the single phase rotation and DSS methods respectively.
+The DSS method iterates $k$ times and each iteration synthesizes an exact two-level unitary $G_k$ using three sub-routines: \begin{enumerate} \item \textbf{Basis Transformation:} A ladder of \texttt{CNOT} gates is applied to map the interacting states $\ket{i}$ and $\ket{j}$ such that they differ at only a single qubit index (the pivot), seen in Fig~\ref{fig:combined_circuit:c}.
 The number of two-qubit gates scales with the Hamming distance $d_H$ as $\mathcal{O}(d_H)$.
 Since $d_H \leq n_s$, this is upper-bounded by $\mathcal{O}(n_s)$.

 \item \textbf{Control Logic:} To trigger the multi-controlled rotation, $X$ gates are applied to any $n_s-1$ non-pivot qubits that are currently in the $\ket{0}$ state.
 This ensures that the multi-controlled rotation will target the subspace defined by $\{ \ket{i}, \ket{j} \}$ correctly.
 This step contributes $\mathcal{O}(n_s)$ single-qubit gates.